ryanraposo/shard-projector/README.md

 Shard Projector v0.1a may require technical knowledge to work on your system.

-Incoming (1-3 days) Release v0.2a introduces a feature (Add-ins) that enables reliable circumvention of the related issues.
+Incoming (1-3 days) release v0.2a introduces a feature (Add-ins) that enables reliable circumvention of the related issues.
 There are no releases planned before then.

 # Table of Contents